denysdovhan/learnyoubash/exercises/debugging/problem.en.md

 Please, write one command per line without empty lines.

 You must know how to move one or more files or directories from one place to another.
 When we need to move files we use the `mv` command.
-The `mv` receives two arguments: the source and destination.
+The `mv` command receives two arguments: the source and the destination.
 If both filenames are on the same filesystem, this results in a simple file rename.
 When a filename is moved to an existing filename, the existing file is deleted.

 For example: